The Wait-Time Project

 Why is it called the The Wait-Time project?

-As the project is trying to teen-age with the commuters during the wait between the trains at the metro.
-The name marks this interaction and is specific to site and time.
+As the project is trying to engage with the commuters during the wait between the trains at the metro, the name marks this interaction and is specific to site and time.

 What is the project trying to say?